SciNim/nimfftw3/README.md

 * Download ftp://ftp.fftw.org/pub/fftw/fftw-3.3.5-dll64.zip
 * Uncompress in a location known PATH

-Note that FFTW3 is untested for Windows but a Windows version exists.
+Note that FFTW3 is untested for Windows.

 ## Usage